+Downloading the Intermediate CA Certificate

-Clicking on Download, downloads the entire certificate chain as .p7b file and a success message is displayed - 'Certificate Chain of Trust for the given Intermediate CA certificate is downloaded successfully'
+Clicking on Download, downloads the entire certificate chain as .p7b file and a success message is displayed - 'Certificate Chain of Trust for the given Intermediate CA certificate is downloaded successfully'.

 Note: For expired status, ‘Download Certificate Chain’ button will be disabled in View Root Certificate page / Tabular View page.